arthusberl/masterthesis/README.md

 This repository will include my master thesis work with some Python code (done with Anaconda and written Jupyter Notebook) and data analysis.
 The code is a bit of a mixed bag from very different sources, so it's not clean or advanced, but does the job.

-Please find the references here.
+Please find the references below.

 Part 1: Converting .dta to parquet